 - Permanent Full-Time Employee – An employee with a 40-hour per week work schedule, including employees on rotating shifts and those with split shifts.

-- Staff Employee – An employee who is either SPA (subject to the State Personnel Act) or EPA Non-Faculty (non-faculty employees exempt from the State Personnel Act)
+- Staff Employee – An employee who is either SHRA (subject to the State Human Resources Act) or EHRA Non-Faculty (non-faculty employees exempt from the State Human Resources Act)

 - Instructional Contractual Services – The employment by one higher education institution of a teacher under contract to another institution.
 For example, the exchange of teachers between two universities in close proximity.